sandrinodimattia/stackoverflow-jobs-scraper/README.md

 # StackOverflow Jobs Scraper

-A small CLI tool that allows you to download all jobs for a given location which contain salary information.
+A small CLI which allows you to download all jobs in a given location that contain salary information.

 Usage: